ellammal0503/ISAC-UAV-Project-Scaffold/README.md

 ---

-## 📌 Description
+##  Description
-This repository contains the implementation of ** AI-based ISAC (Integrated Sensing and Communication) framework for UAV sensing and parameter estimation**, developed as part of the **Samsung EnnovateX 2025 AI Challenge**.
+This repository contains the implementation of **AI-based ISAC (Integrated Sensing and Communication) framework for UAV sensing and parameter estimation**, developed as part of the **Samsung EnnovateX 2025 AI Challenge**.

 ---